SenseNet/sn-workflow/docs/inbox-workflow.md

    - **manually:** go to the Incoming Email Settings of the Content List, and erase the contents of the List Email email Field.
 Save the settings and then once again open the settings and fill in the List Email.
 Upon saving the settings once again a new subscription will take place to the events of the given Exchange mailbox.

 #### Notification on unprocessed mails
 Receiving unread emails that arrived in the mailbox while the portal or the connection between the portal and the Exchange server was down is done by using watermark indications.
 Every time a new email is processed in the watermark provided by the Exchange server is saved on the IncomingEmails SystemFolder under the list.
 This watermark identifies the last processed email.
-When renewing subscriptions the watermark of the lastly created workflow is sent to the Exchange server, and according to this information the Exchange server will immediately send notifications of emails that arrived after the email that corresponds to the specified watermark - in other words sensenet ECM is notified of all the yet unprocessed emails.
+When renewing subscriptions the watermark of the lastly created workflow is sent to the Exchange server, and according to this information the Exchange server will immediately send notifications of emails that arrived after the email that corresponds to the specified watermark - in other words sensenet is notified of all the yet unprocessed emails.

 > Please note, that the last watermark is persisted on the IncomingEmails SystemFolder (in its *Description* field) under the list, therefore if you delete this folder you will not get notifications of unprocessed mails upon the very next subscription.